Viral eukaryogenesis: Phage nucleus and viroplasm

 Recent supporting evidence includes the discovery that upon the infection of a bacterial cell, the giant bacteriophage 201 Φ2-1 (of the genus Phikzvirus) assembles a nucleus-like structure around the region of genome replication and uncouples transcription and translation, and synthesized mRNA is then transported into the cytoplasm where it undergoes translation.
 The same researchers also found that this same phage encodes a eukaryotic homologue to tubulin (PhuZ) that plays the role of positioning the viral factory in the center of the cell during genome replication.
 The PhuZ spindle shares several unique properties with eukaryotic spindles: dynamic instability, bipolar filament arrays, and centrally positioning DNA.

 Analogous to the phage nucleus is the viroplasm, also known as a "virus factory" and "virus inclusion".
 Viroplasms are inclusion bodies wrapped in lipid membranes and aggregates of viral proteins, and they serve as sites for viral replication and assembly.
 The viroplasm may serve to protect the viral genome from host cell defense mechanisms, and it also contains viral polymerases for mRNA transcription and DNA replication and repair, separating these processes from the cytoplasm, much like the cell nucleus.
-Expression of this structure is prevalent among most members of the phylum nucleocytoviricota, notably the nucleocytoplasmic large DNA viruses (NCLDVs).
+Expression of this structure is prevalent among most members of the phylum nucleocytoviricota, the nucleocytoplasmic large DNA viruses (NCLDVs).